-The Emirates Mars Exploration Project, the Hope Probe, the first space mission to explore the planets led by an Arab country, announced the recording of observations, the first of its kind, about a new type of proton auroras around Mars.
+The Emirates Mars Exploration Project, the Hope Probe, the first space mission to explore the planets led by an Arab country, announced the recording of observations, the first of its kind, regarding a new type of proton auroras around Mars.

 The Hope Probe team collaborated with NASA’s Mars Atmosphere and Volatile Evolution (MAVEN) project to study and characterize the observations.